eolexe/raphael-assignment/README.md

 # raphael-assignment
-Small golang assignment for raphael
+Small golang assignment for raphael - please use this repo to commit all of your work

 ###Create HTTP Rest API:
 1. Use Gocraft for web handler